Fort Pitt (1758-1797)

 Boundary disputes between Pennsylvania and Virginia soon heightened regional tensions, and Pennsylvania was granted permission from the Crown to garrison a local militia at the fort.
 By 1774, these disputes had reached a high point.
 Both Pennsylvania and Virginia claimed ownership of Pittsburgh, and the neighboring colonies were prepared to fight to preserve their claim.

-On January 6, 1774, Lord Dunmore, the Governor of Virginia, sent Dr. John Connolly to the fort to announce himself as "Captain and Commandant of Pittsburgh and its dependencies."
+On January 6, 1774, John Murray, the 4th Earl of Dunmore, or Lord Dunmore, the Governor of Virginia, sent Dr. John Connolly to the fort to announce himself as "Captain and Commandant of Pittsburgh and its dependencies."
 Connolly began raising a militia.
 Pennsylvania challenged Virginia's claim to the fort and had Connolly arrested.
 Obtaining release from sympathetic judges, Connolly returned to again take command of the fort and organize his militia.

 Then, on April 25, 1774, Dunmore ordered all taxes and public dues paid to officers appointed by him.
 Fort Pitt was renamed Fort Dunmore, and Pittsburgh technically became a part of the Virginia colony.
 The Virginia Court was moved from Augusta, Va. to the newly named fort.
 Pittsburgh residents reluctantly became Virginians.